-- 55. (1) Where it is known to a court that a guardian of a minor has been appointed by will, the court shall not appoint any other person to be guardian of that minor except in exercise of its powers under section sixty-four. - (2) A court may direct the transfer to, or vesting in, the guardian of a minor of any property of the minor and may authorise or direct the sale of the property or any part of the property belonging to the minor. - (3) A guardian appointed by will or under this Act shall be entitled to represent the interests of the minor in any proceedings in court relating to the administration of the estate in which the minor has a share.
+- (1) Where it is known to a court that a guardian of a minor has been appointed by will, the court shall not appoint any other person to be guardian of that minor except in exercise of its powers under section sixty-four. - (2) A court may direct the transfer to, or vesting in, the guardian of a minor of any property of the minor and may authorise or direct the sale of the property or any part of the property belonging to the minor. - (3) A guardian appointed by will or under this Act shall be entitled to represent the interests of the minor in any proceedings in court relating to the administration of the estate in which the minor has a share.

-Expenditure on care and management 56.
+56. Expenditure on care and management

 A personal representative or guardian may incur expenditure on such acts as may be necessary for the proper care and management of any property belonging to the estate of a deceased person or to a minor.

-Personal representative or guardian not to derive benefit
+57. Personal representative or guardian not to derive benefit

-- 57. (1) Unless there is express provision to that effect in the will, a personal representative or guardian shall not derive any pecuniary benefit from his office. - (2) If a personal representative or guardian purchases, either directly or indirectly, any part of the property of the deceased or of a minor for whom he is responsible, the sale may be set aside by the court on the application, made within a reasonable time, of any other person interested in the property sold or in the proceeds of sale.
+- (1) Unless there is express provision to that effect in the will, a personal representative or guardian shall not derive any pecuniary benefit from his office. - (2) If a personal representative or guardian purchases, either directly or indirectly, any part of the property of the deceased or of a minor for whom he is responsible, the sale may be set aside by the court on the application, made within a reasonable time, of any other person interested in the property sold or in the proceeds of sale.

-Offences by personal representative or guardian
+58. Offences by personal representative or guardian

-- 58. (1) A personal representative or guardian who wrongfully deprives a minor of property or a share in property to which the minor is entitled intending to benefit himself or any person, other than the minor, shall be guilty of an offence and liable upon conviction to a fine not exceeding two thousand kwacha or to imprisonment not exceeding one year, or both. - (2) When any person is convicted of an offence under subsection (1), the court may, in addition to any penalty which may be imposed- - (a) order the restitution to the minor of the property which has passed in connection with the commission of the offence; or - (b) if such property cannot be restituted or cannot be found, order the convicted person to make compensation to the minor of such sum as the court may assess as the value of the property-

-- (3) A court shall have jurisdiction to try an offence under this section although it has previously dealt with an application relating to the property in question. - 59.
-Any beneficiary who intentionally causes the death of the testator shall forfeit the right to inherit any part of the cetate of the deceased.
+- (1) A personal representative or guardian who wrongfully deprives a minor of property or a share in property to which the minor is entitled intending to benefit himself or any person, other than the minor, shall be guilty of an offence and liable upon conviction to a fine not exceeding five hundred penalty units or to imprisonment not exceeding one year, or both. - (2) When any person is convicted of an offence under subsection (1), the court may, in addition to any penalty which may be imposed- - (a) order the restitution to the minor of the property which has passed in connection with the commission of the offence; or - (b) if such property cannot be restituted or cannot be found, order the convicted person to make compensation to the minor of such sum as the court may assess as the value of the property- - (3) A court shall have jurisdiction to try an offence under this section although it has previously dealt with an application relating to the property in question.